YoolTheFool/DataArt1/README.md

  ![screen shot 2018-09-11 at 12 16 01](https://user-images.githubusercontent.com/31703048/45373469-8df6ac80-b5bd-11e8-9f61-6ff577a5d13f.png)

 The distinction between each nation would rely on the pipe-breaks.
 The timing of each break, would determine the outcome.
 I started working with tring to realize conceptually how to turn a number (the estimation) into a pipe-break-pattern.
 I wanted for each break in the pipe to represent something but I got stuck in a maze of turning each number into a timing mechanism that will declare the "rythem" of the breaks.
-As I'm posting this I'm tring to find a sulution.
+As I'm posting this I'm trying to find a solution.

 *  A question for class - During the work I tried to think what can I do and how do I approach to the working with the margin of error.